Montenegro Travel Guide

 Safety: Montenegro is a very safe country to visit and I’ve never had any issues there.
 The most you’d probably have to worry about as a tourist is petty theft.

 Getting Around: Montenegro has no internal flights so you’ll need to get around by land.
 The country has quite an extensive bus network connecting major towns and cities although the buses can get pretty crowded in summer.
+You can also find metered taxis at the airport and in the main towns.

 There are trains too, although the network isn’t as extensive.
 The main railway line runs from Bar to Bijelo Polje and there’s another line that runs from Podgorica to Nikšić.